-- Screening of all new pupils upon entering the school (any year group) and the review of entrance examinations and MidYIS. - Teachers/Parents may raise concerns about any other pupil with a suspected SEND who is then screened. - Head of Learning Support and Housemasters meet regularly to discuss pupils who may present with a SEND. - Classwork, homework or exam scripts are reviewed to support staff/parent concerns. - Pupils whose screening results indicate a SEND are encouraged to be assessed by the school's named Educational Psychologist.
+- Screening of all new pupils upon entering the school (any year group) and the review of entrance examinations and MidYIS. - Teachers/Parents may raise concerns about any other pupil with a suspected SEND who is then screened, following a referral made by their House Staff. - Head of Learning Support and Housemasters meet regularly to discuss pupils who may present with a SEND. - Classwork, homework or exam scripts are reviewed to support staff/parent concerns. - Pupils whose screening results indicate a SEND are encouraged to be assessed by the school's named Educational Psychologist.